In 2016, two full scholarships were awarded to Esteban Kelly and JoAnn McNerthney. A partial scholarship was awarded to Eric Kornacki.

 Click here for Georgia Kelly video on Mondragon

 Registration - A minimum deposit of $500 reserves your space.
-You can also pay more.
+You can also pay more at any time up to the balance due date.
 We are limited to 22 people, so we encourage early registraion.
-Balances can be paid in increments, but total amount will be due by March 22, 1016.
+Balances can be paid in increments, but total amount will be due by March 20, 1017.
 If you are registering after this date, all money is due upon registration.
 In most cases, we are able to find a roommate if you wish one.
 Earlier registrants will be accommodated first.

 Shared Accommodations - $2,500